TechLauncher-its-personal/Personal-Virtual-Assistant-for-News-Filtering/README.md

     Contains the code used in the second semester to implement the Almond 2.0 local version.
 - Almond News Filter Device

     Contains the code used to create the news filter device in Almond.

+- Almond 2.0 Web Version

+    Contains the code used in the second semester to deploy the Almond 2.0 web version.

 ## Tooling
 Task | Tool